Malaysia's Bumi Armada inks deal for LNG development in Indonesia

-Sept 13 (Reuters) - Malaysia's Bumi Armada BUAB.KL on Wednesday said it has signed a non-binding agreement with a subsidiary of Indonesian energy company Pertamina and PT Davenergy Mulia Perkasa for development and commercialization of liquefied natural gas (LNG).
+Sept 13 (Reuters) - Malaysia's Bumi Armada BUAB.KL on Wednesday said it has signed a deal with a subsidiary of Indonesian energy company Pertamina and natural gas trading company PT Davenergy Mulia Perkasa for development and commercialization of liquefied natural gas (LNG).

 Under the deal, the companies will record key principles to develop and commercialize LNG from the Madura Gas Field and its surrounding fields in Indonesia.